 The eligibility requirements are the same as for the survivor's pension from the basic scheme, but the income cap is different: under the supplementary scheme, the surviving spouse's income must not exceed €82,272 per year (or €6,856 per month).

 The survivor's pension from the supplementary scheme amounts to 60% of the entitlement which the deceased spouse had or would have been awarded.

 The employed or retired member's death benefit is paid as a matter of first priority to beneficiaries who were actually, fully and permanently financially dependent on the member at the time of his/her death.

-The “dependent” must apply for the death payment ("capital décès") within two months of the member's death.
+The “dependent” (priority beneficiary) must apply for the death payment ("capital décès") within two months of the member's death.
 Past this deadline, if they apply within 2 years of the member's death, it can be paid to the member's spouse or dependent children, or to his/her ascendants if there is no spouse or children.